wanyuenmei/quilt/docs/Dev.md

+# The Quilt Daemon
+Two processes need to be running for Stitches to be enforced:  `quilt daemon` and `quilt run`. `quilt daemon` does the heavy lifting -- it's responsible for enforcing Stitches.  `quilt run` is responsible for compiling Stitches and sending them to the daemon to be enforced.

 # Code Structure
 Quilt is structured around a central database (`db`) that stores information about the current state of the system.
 This information is used both by the global